-12.8 THREAD CUTTING (Cycle 18, ISO: G18)
+12.9 THREAD CUTTING (Cycle 18, ISO: G18, software option 19)

 Cycle 18 THREAD CUTTING moves the tool with servo-controlled spindle from the momentary position with active speed to the specified depth.
 As soon as it reaches the end of thread, spindle rotation is stopped.
 Approach and departure movements must be programmed separately.